 Installing a storm door is one of the smartest home fixes you can undertake before those cold fall and winter months set in.
 Storm door installation is a relatively simple project that requires only basic tools that you might already have on hand.
 It's also one of those remodeling projects that you can feel confident about.
 The rewards of storm door installation far surpass the modest amount of labor and cost of materials.

 Before you purchase a storm door, acquaint yourself with its features.
 In some cases, you might even find that a storm door is unnecessary for your situation.

 Storm doors are aptly named because their main purpose is to protect your exterior door against the effects of weather in general and inclement weather in particular.
 Storm doors also help preserve your heated interior environment by reducing drafts that may enter through your exterior door's weatherstripping.

-- Storm doors protect your main, exterior door from direct contact from rain and snow.
+- Protect your main, exterior door from direct contact with rain and snow

 - Provide short-term protection against banked-up snow

-- Storm doors will reduce drafts that pass through your exterior door's weatherstripping.
+- Reduce drafts that pass through your exterior door's weatherstripping

 - Storm doors cannot prevent floodwater from entering your home.

 - Storm doors banked with snow will eventually leak through the seals if the snow is left in place too long.

 - The air pocket between the storm door and the front door is only of minimal R-value.

 - Storm doors usually cannot be painted to match or otherwise complement your home's exterior.